 Established in 1976 is a family-friendly rugby league club catering for all ages of junior rugby league in the northern Gold Coast region.
-Our motto “The Family Club” is significant as we encourage all members of our club and their families to become involved in the kids’ sporting life – mums and dads, aunts and uncles, grandmas and grandpas.
+Our motto “One Club One Family” is significant as we encourage all members of our club and their families to become involved in the kids’ sporting life – mums and dads, aunts and uncles, grandmas and grandpas.
 Our club is run solely by dedicated volunteers, bringing about a great family atmosphere.

-In 2021 we will be celebrating our 45th year and we hope to further build on this community spirit, with everyone feeling included and part of this great club.
+In 2021 we celebrated our 45th year and we hope to further build on this community spirit, with everyone feeling included and part of this great club.
 We hope to encourage a sense of belonging for all players and their families.

 Our Clubhouse and grounds are centrally located and surrounded by beautiful parklands at 180 Musgrave Avenue in the rapidly growing area of Parkwood, next door to the Southport Sharks AFL Club.